Flossing with Braces: Tips and Tricks

 You’ll consider a variety of factors when deciding what orthodontic treatment best suits your needs, including your budget, lifestyle, and goals.
 No matter which treatment you select, you can trust that the team at Adirondack Orthodontics will guide you through it at one of our six convenient locations.
 We’re trusted throughout the Capital Region to provide top-notch braces and Invisalign to New Yorkers.

-See the main differences between braces and Invisalign below to start thinking about which option is right for you.
+See the main differences between metal braces, clear braces, and Invisalign below to start thinking about which option is right for you.

 Braces: The Traditional Option